vanducng/datafold-docs/docs/integrations/data_warehouses/content/bigquery.md

 ![](../../../../static/img/bigquery_tempdataset.png)

-- Give the dataset a name that is related to Datafold, in the example we call it `datafold_tmp`.
+- Give the dataset a name like `datafold_tmp` and grant the Datafold service account the **BigQuery Data Editor** role.

-- Datafold requires the **BigQuery Data Editor** role on the newly created dataset.
-Now we're set with the permissions.

 ### Generate a Service Account Key

-Next, we have to go back to the **IAM & Admin** page to generate a key for Datafold:
+Next, go back to the **IAM & Admin** page to generate a key for Datafold.

 ![](../../../../static/img/bigquery_key.png)